Configuring your Cloud Native Infrastructure and Applications with Meshery

 You have your choice of how are you would like to create an infrastructure design.
 You can use the design configurator inside of measure, UI or extensions, like MeshMap, or you can hand code your design, using the mesh model spec, if you like.

-Users can use Meshery UI or mesheryctl to manage service mesh patterns.
+Use Meshery UI or mesheryctl to manage designs.

 Pattern Management Through Meshery UI